bioc/conclus/README.md

 Conclus with S4 class
 ----------------------
-All classes and methods are in R repository
+All classes and methods are in R repository.
-The data are in inst/extdata
+The data are in inst/extdata.

 * 21/02/2020